pilotmoon/popclipweb/site/dev/config.md

 titleTemplate: :title — PopClip Developer
 ---

-# The config dictionary
+# Config

-Every extension is defined by a config dictionary.
+Every extension is defined by a configuration dictionary.
 This can be provided either by a [snippet](./snippets) or a [package](./packages), but in each case the underlying structure is the same.